alexdrc00/Wisconsin-Breast-Cancer/README.md

 <p align="center">
   <img src="imgs/outliers_2d.png" alt="[outliers_2d]">
 </p>

+## Data Preprocessing
+<p align='justify'>First of all, we are going to encode the labels of categorical variables in this case of our target variable.
+We will also apply standard scaling to our numerical variables before feeding the data to the models.
+Lastly we will split the data into training (80%) and testing (20%)</p>

 <p align='justify'>As for class imbalances, there is some, however, given the difference it's not too big and to avoid overfitting our model we are going to stick with the currenst samples and stratify when splitting the data.</p>